pyladiesams/data-pipelines-with-dbtcore-snowflake-sep2025/workshop/workshop_setup.md

 The `DBT_PROFILES_DIR` environment variable tells dbt to look for the profiles.yml file in the `dbt_profiles` directory instead of the default location (`~/.dbt/`).

 If the connection is successful, you should see "Connection test: OK" in the output.
 This confirms that dbt can connect to your Snowflake account using the environment variables.

+## Next steps

+All dbt commands in the workshop will be run from the `workshop/gallery_project` directory.
+Make sure you're in this directory whenever you need to execute dbt commands.

 Now you're ready for the workshop!